Codeception/Codeception/docs/modules/Db.md

 ### haveInDatabase

-Inserts SQL record into database.
+Inserts an SQL record into a database.
 This record will be erased after the test.

 ``` php
 <?php